 Professor John Blake (1947-2016) was a leading figure in applied mathematics in the UK and internationally.
 John played a leading role in establishing and maintaining the UK mathematical community's activity in Bubble Dynamics and Low Reynolds number biological flows, having extensive interaction and influence on industry, defence and biology.
 19 of his papers have over 100 citations and indeed work from when he began his career in the early 1970s is currently receiving more attention from applied mathematicians and other scientists than ever.
 John was also generous in his support for younger colleagues, supervising 22 PhD students and mentoring 17 postdoctoral researchers.
 John Blake's principal contributions are in the areas of:

-To commemorate John Blake's major achievements, a scientific meeting will be held at the University of Birmingham, UK, where he spent over twenty years, including several periods as Head of School.
-The main meeting will take place 12th-13th July, preceded by an early-career workshop on 11th July.
+To commemorate John Blake's major achievements, a scientific meeting was held at the University of Birmingham, UK, where he spent over twenty years, including several periods as Head of School.
+The main meeting took place 12th-13th July, preceded by an early-career workshop on 11th July.
+Some personal reflections sent prior to the meeting are collected here.

-Associated with the Biologically Active Fluids SIG, there will be a workshop for postgraduate students and early-career academics on 11th July.
+Associated with the Biologically Active Fluids SIG, there was a workshop for postgraduate students and early-career academics on 11th July.
+Programme and photo.